 Under Canadian Public Sector Accounting Standards, The Province of Ontario records property taxes levied as property tax revenue.
-As a result, property tax revenue received by the Boards is recorded as part of the Legislative Grant.
+As a result, education property tax revenue received from the municipalities is recorded as part of Grants for Student Needs, under Education Property Tax.

-I) Investment income

-Investment income earned is reported as revenue in the period earned.
+Investment income Investment income earned is reported as revenue in the period earned.